 - Add 125 mg QUIN in 750 μl of sterile phosphate-buffered saline (PBS).

-- Add 50 μl of 10 M sodium hydroxide (NaOH) in the solution.
+- Add 50 μl of 10 M sodium hydroxide (NaOH) to the solution.

 - Dissolve the solution by sonication for 15 minutes.